cocos-creator/docs-3d-deprecated/en/editor/publish/publish-cocos-play.md

-# Publish to Cocos Play
+# Publishing to Cocos Play

-Starting with v1.0.3, Cocos Creator 3D officially supports the release of games to the Cocos Play.
+Starting with v1.0.3, Cocos Creator 3D officially supports the release of games to the **Cocos Play**.

 ## Publish Cocos Play with Cocos Creator 3D